 Find your interest, your passion, your skill, and then join your colleagues in making a difference.
 Not only will veterinary medicine benefit, but so too will you expand your network of colleagues, your knowledge, and the sense that you are together capable of something far greater.

 Board of Directors: To serve on the OVMA Board, you must be elected by the membership at large or within a given geographic district.
-The Board is comprised of 27 members: Nine officers — President, President-Elect, First Vice President, Second Vice President, Treasurer, Secretary, AVMA Delegate, AVMA Alternate Delegate, and Immediate Past President — and 18 District Representatives (two for each district in Ohio).
+The Board is comprised of 27 members: Eight officers (President, President-Elect, Vice President, Treasurer, Secretary, AVMA Delegate, AVMA Alternate Delegate, and Immediate Past President),nine District Representatives, and three At-Large Directors.

 » Click to Read more about the Board of Directors

 The Ohio Veterinary Medical Association Board of Directors is comprised of Officers who are elected by the membership at large or appointed by the President, and District Representatives who are elected by members in a defined geographic region of the State.
 The duties of each Officer are